Today's Tuesday • 12 mins read

 2. They Don’t Allow Disagreements.

-Friends disagree and sometimes share different opinions than each other, and mostly we don’t mind.
+Friends disagree and sometimes share different opinions from each other, and mostly we don’t mind.

-But, if a friend blocks you from having any disagreements, take note.
+But if a friend blocks you from having any disagreements, take note.
+This person is drowning out your voice of independence.

 Mark them out specifically if they get mad when you don’t back up their opinions and ideas.